AWS Service Control Policies (SCPs): A Complete Guide for 2026

 Denying changes to security services: AWS offers security monitoring and detection services that help keep an eye on your environment and alert to threats.
 You can use guardrails to ensure no accounts can alter these services and disrupt protection.

 Privileged access controls: If your organization has certain privilege or access standards you want maintained across the org, you can use an SCP to limit maximum permissions.
+Pairing this with just-in-time access for the rare cases users do need elevated rights keeps the standing privilege footprint small.

 Regional controls: In multi-account environments, you can inhibit usage within certain regions.